Comparing Reynolds American (RAI) and Imperial Brands (IMBBY)

 Summary

-Imperial Brands beats Reynolds American on 7 of the 13 factors compared between the two stocks.
+Reynolds American beats Imperial Brands on 7 of the 13 factors compared between the two stocks.

 Reynolds American Company Profile